-This town is a popular stop-off for yacht charters with plenty of shops, bars and restaurants to interest modern-day sailors.
-The Ocean Blue Gallery has a good collection of work by local artists and The Wrecking Tree Bar and Restaurant on the waterfront is renowned for its grouper fritters and With so many restaurants and bars to choose from you are certain to find a relaxed places to chill out if you’ve overdone it on the history and are in need of a drink to restore equilibrium.
+Not to mention, this town is a popular stop-off for yacht charters with plenty of shops, bars, and restaurants to interest modern-day sailors.
+The Ocean Blue Gallery has a unique collection of work by local artists.
+Also, the Wrecking Tree Bar and Restaurant on the waterfront is renowned for its grouper fritters.
+There are many restaurants and bars to choose from.
+You are certain to find a relaxed place to chill out when you need of a drink to restore equilibrium.

-Whether it is deep sea diving, snorkeling, or on-land sight seeing that interest you most, we will build a Abacos Bahamas yacht charter itinerary that best suits your interest and desires.
+Whether it is deep-sea diving, snorkeling, or on-land sight seeing that interests you most, we will build an Abacos Bahamas yacht charter itinerary that best suits your interests and desires.
 This is just a sample of what your yacht charter adventure in the Bahamas may look like.
-Furthermore, weather – or other outside factors – may require your Captain to set an alternative course for a duration of your trip.
+Furthermore, weather – or other outside factors – may require your Captain to set an alternative course for the duration of your trip.
 “As the wind blows, so shall the sail”.